blackstork-io/fabric/docs/language/syntax.md

 # Syntax

-This page describes native syntax of the Fabric Configuration Language (FCL).
-FCL is based on [HCL](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (HashiCorp Configuration Language) favored by many applications for simplicity, readability, and clarity.
+This page describes the native syntax of the Fabric Configuration Language (FCL).
+Leveraging the foundation laid by the [HashiCorp Configuration Language](https://github.com/hashicorp/hcl/blob/main/hclsyntax/spec.md) (HCL), FCL aligns itself with a syntax favored by numerous applications for its simplicity, readability, and clarity.

-Fabric language syntax has two core components: arguments and blocks.
+The syntax of the Fabric language revolves around two fundamental components: arguments and blocks.
+These elements constitute the building blocks for crafting configurations within the Fabric Configuration Language.

 ## Arguments

-The arguments are used for assigning a value to a name inside a block:
+The arguments play a crucial role in assigning values to names within a block.
+An example of using arguments is as follows:

 ```hcl
 ... {